 - To create opportunities for Lodi growers to supply vintners serving higher retail price segments and improve the relative value of their grapes in the California market.

 - To conduct a proactive viticultural research program to maintain Lodi’s technological leadership in the winegrape industry.

 - To identify and encourage implementation of environmentally benign and economically viable pest, weed, disease, and cultural strategies through the LODI RULES sustainable viticulture program.

-- The Commission operates the Lodi Wine Visitor Center where visitors can taste wines from all over the Lodi region with trained staff and take a walk in a demonstration vineyard.
+- The Commission established the Lodi Wine Visitor Center – one of the industry’s original regional wine education and tasting centers.
+Today, visitors can taste hundreds of Lodi-grown wines with trained staff and take a walk in a demonstration vineyard.

-- The Commission collaborates with local vintners on the Lodi Winery Marketing which sponsors numerous events, such as Lodi Wine & Chocolate and Lodi Row x Row, that bring tens of thousands of wine tourists to Lodi annually.
+- The Commission collaborates with local vintners to create and manage events like Lodi Wine & Chocolate and the Lodi Wine Experience which bring tens of thousands of wine tourists to Lodi annually.

 - In 2015, Wine Enthusiast Magazine awarded Lodi their prestigious “Wine Region of the Year” award.